sdseney508/Steven-Seney-Portfolio/README.md

 Repository containing a portfolio of recent development work.

 ## Description
-This project is a porfolio for the applications developed while enrolled in the University of New Hampshire SW Bootcamp.
+This project is a portfolio for the applications developed while enrolled in the University of New Hampshire SW Bootcamp.

 ## Table of Contents